Niacin - Powerwirkstoff für Körper- und Hautzellen

-Niacin - Powerful active ingredient for body and skin cells
+Niacin - powerful active ingredient for body and skin cells

-Niacin Niacinamide Anti-Aging Hyperpigmentation Melasma Strengthening the skin barrier
+Niacin Niacinamide Anti Aging Hyperpigmentation Melasma Strengthening the skin barrier

 What it is:

 Nicotinamide is a component of the two coenzymes nicotinamide adenine dinucleotide (NAD) and nicotinamide adenine dinucleotide phosphate (NADP+).
-Nicotinic acid and nicotinamide have identical vitamin activity, but different pharmacological properties.
+Nicotinic acid and nicotinamide have identical vitamin activity but different pharmacological properties.

-What it is extracted from:
+What it is made from:

 Niacin Niacinamide Cosmetics Anti-Aging Hyperpigmentation Melasma